KittyGiraudel/site/_posts/2012-01-01-countdown.md

 <section id="pushing-things-further">
 <h2>Pushing things further <a href="#pushing-things-further">#</a></h2>
 <h3>Custom events</h3>
-<p>The script doesn't use jQuery at all, mostly because there is no need for this library for such a small thing.
-However if you happen to use jQuery in your project, you'll be glad to know the Countdown throws custom events on the element.</p>
+<p>The script doesn't use jQuery at all, mostly because there is no need for such a library for this.
+However if you happen to use jQuery in your project, you'll be glad to know the Countdown throws custom events on the element you're binding the countdown to.</p>
 <p>As of today, two events are being fired: <code>countdownStart</code> and <code>countdownEnd</code>.
 You can use them as follow:</p>
 <pre class="language-javascript"><code>var countdown = new Countdown({
 	selector: '.timer'